MaxJv1/individualProjectMLOPI/README.md

 # II.
 Data Science

-I will develop a TFIDF model (based on Cosine Similarity) because it adjust better the similarities of the variable that i chose to run the model.
+I will develop a TFIDF model (based on Cosine Similarity) because it adjust better the similarities of the variables that i chose to run the model.

 I will use just three variables, not the best approach but still meaningful: